NilupuleeA/Analog-Computer/README.md

 This is a group project done under the module EN2091 Laboratory Practice and Projects, Semester 3 of the Department of Electronic and Telecommunication Engineering.

-The project description of the project is as follows.

 1. Introduction

 - This project delves into the practical application of operational amplifier (op-amp) circuits for fundamental analog computations of addition, subtraction and multiplication.
 Beyond these core functionalities, the project is enriched with several key features aimed at providing a comprehensive and user-friendly experience in analog signal processing.